 The following table lists possible menu selections in the OSD main menu.
 It includes descriptions for each setting and its impacts on your monitor's appearance or performance.

-Table 2-1 OSD menu options and descriptions for using a button or a controller
+Table 2-1 OSD menu options and descriptions for using a button (select products only)